meyoungorcl/apex-atp/3-build-database-objects-in-autonomous-database.md

    ![](images/3/data-modeler.png)

-2. Drag the **HOL_MILESTONES** table from the Navigator tab on the left to the Diagram in the middle of the window.
+2. Drag the **HOL_MILESTONES** table from the Navigator tab on the left to the diagram in the middle of the window.
 You may need to adjust your browser to accommodate the ERD.

    ![](images/3/drop-hol-milestones.png)